spencersalazar/chugl/README.md

 Currently in heavy development/alpha status.
 Mac OS X Only.

-## How to install
+## How to build/install

+Currently chugl needs to be built from source to use it.
 First install Xcode or Command-line build tools.
 Then install lxml, a Python library.
 E.g.

     $ sudo pip install lxml